Annemarie Bolduc

 GROWING & COOKING TIPS

-Growing artichoke is quite easy if you live in the right climate and have enough space for it.
-One plant will produce 4 to 6 buds (sometimes more) each spring and survive winters that do not go down to much under 0 degrees.
-As a perennial, it does not require a great deal of care once established but a major thing to look at is pest control.
+Growing artichoke is relatively easy if you live in a suitable climate and have enough space for it.
+One plant will produce 4 to 6 buds (sometimes more) each spring and survive winters that do not go down too much under 0 degrees.
+As a perennial, it does not require much care once established, but a significant thing to look at is pest control.
 I do this naturally by growing coriander, borage and leek all around it.
 If the artichoke plant is happy where it has been positioned, it can live for years and produce many suckers.
 I planted my first artichoke on the farm where I first lived in Batlow (more than five years ago), and the plant is still huge and producing very well.
-Lucky me, the owner is my mother-in-law and she still saves me all the buds (my Aussie fam have not yet found the taste for it, they surely miss something)!
+Lucky me, the owner is my mother-in-law and she still saves me all the buds (my Aussie family has not yet found the taste for it, so I get them all for me)!

 Artichoke still life styling • Photography © Bottle and Brush Studio 2021

-When you know how little the edible portion of a bud is, and how this is very little compared to the plant size, one meter high at least, harvested once a year, you understand its high value much better.
-You also really have to love artichokes to grow them in a smaller backyard.
-But on the plus side, if only grown for ornamental purposes, it is also worth it as they make stunning arrangements in bouquets and still life styling.
+When you know how little the edible portion of a bud is and how this is very little compared to the plant size, one meter high at least, harvested once a year, you understand its high value much better.
+You must also love artichokes to grow them in a smaller backyard.
+But on the plus side, if only grown for ornamental purposes, it is also worth it as they make stunning arrangements in bouquets and still-life styling.
 When the artichoke bloom opens up it is too late to harvest for eating, but the flower is quite spectacular.
-The stunning large purple flower makes a great amusement park for bees.
+The stunning sizeable purple flower makes a great amusement park for bees.
 I usually leave the last one to them.
-When harvesting, the artichoke needs to be at least as big as a tennis ball and the stem cut about 8 cm off the bud.
-It is best to cook when fresh but can be stored in the fridge crisper for a few days.
-Once cooked, it is better to eat soon, or the next day the latest.
+When harvesting, the artichoke needs to be at least as big as a tennis ball, and the stem cut about 8 cm off the bud.
+It is best to cook when fresh, but can be stored in the fridge crisper for a few days.
+Once cooked, it is better to eat soon, or the next day at the latest.
 The edible parts of the artichoke contain high levels of antioxidants and various health benefits, another great reason to fall in love with it.
-If you have never prepared or tasted it, try this Boiled Artichoke basic recipe with more instructions on basic preparation.
+If you have never prepared or tasted it, try this simple recipe: Boiled Artichoke.

-The artichoke bud and flower • Photography © Bottle and Brush Studio 2018-2019
+Artichoke for the table or as ornamental • Photography © Bottle and Brush Studio 2018-2022